mokuteki225/telegram-horoscope-bot/README.md

 # telegram-horoscope-bot
-a telegram bot that send horoscopes
+a telegram bot that sends horoscopes